An aerial view of the UVA Rotunda and the Lawn

 In addition to the usual coursework, doctoral students work closely with faculty members on research projects, college teaching, support of professional organizations, and other activities that will be important parts of their subsequent professional careers.

-Graduates of the Ph.D. in Special Education program have become eminent scholars and leaders of professional organizations.
+Graduates of the Ph.D. in education with a concentration in special education program have become eminent scholars and leaders of professional organizations.

-Students who pursue advanced studies in Special Education generally have one of two settings in mind for employment– one in a university or college setting, the other in a research-and-development center, agency, or organization.
+Students who pursue advanced studies in special education generally have one of two settings in mind for employment– one in a university or college setting, the other in a research-and-development center, agency, or organization.
 The Ph.D. program includes coursework, a research apprenticeship, and practical experiences to prepare graduates to produce original research that contributes to the knowledge base in special education and to teacher education in general; it also prepares graduates to provide effective leadership in this area.
-For those who plan to work in colleges and universities, the Ph.D. in Special Education program additionally prepares graduates to educate special education professionals with evidence-based practice as the base.
+For those who plan to work in colleges and universities, the Ph.D. program additionally prepares graduates to educate special education professionals with evidence-based practice as the base.

 Program Overview